 They left no stone unturned in building the cathedral.
 They imported a stone from Israel, dug a deep hole in the foundation of the cathedral and buried it.
 They believe it has strong spiritual significance and will protect the land and foundation of the cathedral.
 They believe that no weapon fashioned against them will prosper and no virus, no matter how virulent will come near their land because God was with them.

 And while at it, several thousands were coming down with the virus as it spread from China, to Iran to Italy.
-The Italians harboured the Pope, they are Catholics among Catholics, but the virus swept across their land, living in its trail death, pain and misery.
+The Italians harboured the Pope.
+They are Catholics among Catholics.
+But the virus swept across their land, living in its trail death, pain and misery.
 Italy became the epicenter of the coronavirus in Europe.

 Then the World Health Organisation declared the situation a pandemic, calling on all nations to do something to stop its spread, Ghana included.

-As uncannily gloomy despondency coiled itself around nations with the best technologies, and health systems devouring their best and princely, the people of Ghana still believed God will protect them.
+As uncanny gloomy despondency coiled itself around nations with the best technologies, and health systems devouring their best and princely, the people of Ghana still believed God will protect them.
 While even the mighty federation of America has been brought to its knees by the virus.

 Ghanaians held a national day of fasting and prayer to ward off the evil coronavirus.
 But it wasn’t long, not too long when the virus visited.
 It first came, they said, through foreign lands.
 The first two the officials decided to announce were imported.
 It came from outside, they emphasized.
 It came from outside our land.